associationforsoftwaretesting/navigating/navigatingcdt.md

 * Build models of potential features
 * Look for evidence that the suggested needs are worth addressing
 * Synthesise previous discussion to provide a set of constraints on any solution
-* Practice "prospective testing" (the application of the testing mindset to a product that does not yet exist in an executable form, from James Bach and Jeff Nadelman), asking questions of the designers, architects, programmers, customers and stakeholders
+* Ask questions of the designers, architects, programmers, customers and stakeholders (practising "prospective testing", a term coined by James Bach and Jeff Nadelman)
 * Prototype solutions to discover likely issues
 * Research similar solutions to identify missing features, failure modes, test ideas, etc.
 * Critically analyze specifications or mockups, looking for assumptions and gaps, and asking questions